SCAR WARS: A world centre for fibrosis research

 DRUG THERAPIES TO PREEMPT DEADLY SCARRING

 Two promising anti-fibrotic drugs are ready for the next phase of development.
 The first drug, FT011, has already been shown to be safe in humans.
 The next stage is a clinical trial involving people with diabetic kidney disease, the leading cause of kidney failure in Canada.
-Pending Health Canada approval, the trial will begin in 2019.
+The trial began in 2019.

 “We are maybe one of half a dozen research groups that started with an idea and progressed that idea right through to a clinical trial,”; says Dr. Gilbert.
 “It takes a long time.
 This is 16 years of work.”